 Consultation on Laboratory Diagnosis of Syphilis

-APHL hosted an expert consultation in November 2017 in partnership with the Centers for Disease Control and Prevention's Division of Sexually Transmitted Diseases Prevention (DSTDP) to develop expert recommendations on the laboratory diagnosis of syphilis.
+APHL hosted an expert consultation in November 2017 in partnership with CDC's Division of Sexually Transmitted Diseases Prevention (DSTDP) to develop expert recommendations on the laboratory diagnosis of syphilis.
 The consultation occurred after a months long process of key question development and comprehensive literature review by key subject matter experts.
 The final meeting report is available for your review and has been submitted to CDC for the development of official recommendations.

 Suggested Reporting Language for Syphilis Serology Testing

 The APHL STD Subcommittee and associated workgroup created the